TheZoraiz/ascii-image-converter/README.md

 > **Note:** This flag will be ignored if `--save-img` or `--save-gif` flags are not set

 This flag takes an RGBA value that sets the background color in saved png and gif files.
+The fourth value (alpha value) is the measure of background opacity ranging between 0 and 100.

 ```
 ascii-image-converter [image paths/urls] -s . --save-bg 255,255,255,100 # For white background